 Many patients try alternative or natural hair loss remedies before seeking medical intervention.
 While there is limited evidence to suggest therapies like acupuncture do stimulate hair growth, they are widely used.

 Acupuncture is believed to stimulate blood flow to the area and thus make the hair follicles healthier.
 Castor oil is a natural treatment traditionally used for hair loss.
 The reason for this is that it has certain properties which help with hormone production.
 This indicates that it should be more effective in hair loss due to hormonal causes, although there isn’t consistent scientific evidence to support this.

 Furthermore, nutritional supplements, such as Omega 3 and Omega 6, as well as antioxidants are healthy for your body in general and are believed to promote hair growth as well.

-There is little hope for conditions which stem from psychological disorders, such as chronic stress, anxiety or trichotillomania, to be cured merely through cosmetic intervention.
+Cosmetic intervention is unlikely to help conditions which stem from psychological disorders, such as chronic stress, anxiety or trichotillomania.

-If your doctor has identified mental health causes for your eyebrow loss (or hair loss in general) the best course of action is to consult a psychologist and start the recommended form of therapy.
+If your doctor identifies mental health causes for your eyebrow loss (or hair loss in general) the best course of action is to consult a psychologist and start the recommended form of therapy.

 Providing there is no ongoing untreated medical condition, an eyebrow transplant can be an excellent solution for thinning or loss of hair.

 Talk to a specialist ☎ 020 7935 1861.